All Episodes

 Time Text

-Who are the men, the pig for scraps amongst the ruins of the end of history?
+Who are the men that pick for scraps amongst the ruins at the end of history?

-Because you encounter them every day.
+You should know because you encounter them every day.

-Who know nothing of the turning of the cosmic wheel and find themselves outside of civilization itself.
+Between the towering buildings of a fallen empire, we find the Felahin, the historyless men, who know nothing of the turning of the cosmic wheel and find themselves outside of civilization itself.

-They represent the loan into which our dying culture will return.
+Cut loose from the great chain of being, they represent the loan into which our dying culture will return.

-That is unless we choose to take up the burden once again.
+That is, unless we choose to take up the burden once again.

-This fellaheen condition is the subject we explore in issue four of Ireland Magazine.
+This Felahin condition is the subject we explore in issue 4 of Islander magazine.

 On sale while stocks last and available worldwide at shop.loadseaters.com.